-- 1) Requires that students, commencing with the graduating class of 2028-29, complete a one-semester course in personal finance. - 2) Authorizes an LEA and a charter school to require a full-year course in personal finance at its discretion. - 3) Requires, commencing with the 2025-26 school year, an LEA and a charter school enrolling students in grades 9 to 12, to offer at least a one-semester course in personal finance. - 4) States that, subject to the course offerings of an LEA and a charter school, a student may fulfill this requirement through the completion of either of the following types of courses: - a) An existing personal finance course that has been approved as meeting the A-G requirements of the University of California (UC) and the California State University (CSU); or - b) A locally developed personal finance course approved by the governing board of the school district or the governing body of the charter school. - 5) Requires that the proposed course first be presented at a public meeting of the governing board or body at which the public has had the opportunity to express its views on the proposed course.
+- 1) Requires, commencing the graduating class of 2029-30, students, including students enrolled in a charter school, complete a one-semester course in personal finance. - 2) States that a local educational agency (LEA), including a charter school, may require a full-year course in personal finance at its discretion. - 3) Requires, commencing with the 2026-27 school year, an LEA, including a charter school, with students in grades 9 to 12, to offer at least a one-semester course in personal finance. - 4) States that, subject to the course offerings of an LEA, including a charter school, a student may fulfill the requirement through the completion of either of the following types of courses: - a) An existing personal finance course that has been approved as meeting the A-G requirements of the University of California (UC) and the California State University (CSU), or - b) A locally developed personal finance course approved by the governing board of the school district or the governing body of the charter school.
+Requires that the proposed course first be presented at a public meeting of the governing board or governing body at which the public has had the opportunity to express its views on the proposed course. - 5) States that a personal finance course may include content designed to develop knowledge of topics including, but not limited to, the following: - a) Developing budgeting skills for independent living; - b) Understanding the tax system, including its impact on personal income, the process to file taxes, and how to read tax forms and pay stubs; - c) Understanding retirement accounts and investment alternatives to build financial security, including 401(k) programs, Individual Retirement Accounts (IRAs), stocks, bonds, mutual funds, and index funds; - d) Evaluating types of credit and their features, while highlighting the dangers of predatory lending practices;